 - 1 tablespoon + 1 teaspoon olive oil, divided

-- 1 small onion, chopped
+- 1 small onion (or 1/2 large onion), chopped

 - 2 cloves garlic, minced

-- ½ tbsp curry powder
+- ½ tablespoon curry powder

-- ½ tsp ground ginger
+- ½ teaspoon ground ginger

-- 2 packed cups baby spinach
+- 2 cups packed baby spinach

-- Cilantro for garnish
+- Cilantro, for garnish

 - Fill squash with lentil mixture and garnish with cilantro.

 Tell me, are you a fan of acorn squash?
 What’s your favorite way to stuff it?
-For more delicious squash ideas check out the recipes below: